 So, you’ve determined the boundary you set is a valid, healthy boundary.
 And no one seems to be respecting or responding to it in the way you hoped.
 WHY?!
 Here are a few reasons why someone may not respect a boundary you have set:

 • You don’t take yourself seriously.
 First and foremost, be confident in what you say, and use confident body language when you say it.
 If you don’t take yourself seriously, how can you expect someone else to?
+If you feel anxious, take time to calm yourself before the conversation.
+Spend time planning your words carefully.

 • You don’t hold people accountable.
 If someone knows that a boundary won’t be brought up again, or that their blatant disrespect or choice to ignore the boundary will be left alone – it’s easy for them to continue to do what they are doing.